rogsme/yams.media/content/config/easy-mode.md

 date: 2023-01-13T15:37:32-03:00
 draft: false
 weight: 1
 summary: Easy initial configuration for YAMS.
 This is only intended for people that know what they are doing!
-If this is the first time you are configuring YAMS or its the first time you are using any of the programs in YAMS, **⚠️ don't enter here! ⚠️**
+If this is the first time you are configuring YAMS or it's the first time you are using any of the programs in YAMS, **⚠️ don't enter here! ⚠️**
 ---

 # ⚠️ This is intended for experts! ⚠️ You have been warned.

 I **strongly recommend** you configure everything yourself by following the tutorial.
 That way, you'll know what everything does and how everything is connected.

-If this is your first time configuring YAMS, and want to go trough the full manual configuration, go to [Jackett](/config/jackett) and start the configuration **(Recommended)**.
+If this is your first time configuring YAMS, and want to go through the full manual configuration, go to [Jackett](/config/jackett) and start the configuration **(Recommended)**.

 If this is not your first time configuring YAMS, or you already know how to use all the software included, you can move forward.